StanfordASL/stlcg/README.md

 ## Usage

 `demo.ipynb` is an IPython jupyter notebook that showcases the basic functionality of the toolbox.

+The `examples` folder contains example usage of STLCG in a number of applications.
+These are the examples investigated in the WAFR 2020 publication (see below).

 ## Publications
 Here are a list of publications that use stlcg.
 Please file an issue, or pull request to add your publication to the list.